When Is The Best Time To Sell A House?

 Understanding supply and demand when selling a house

-However, the supply of properties will fall depending on other circumstances including:
+However, the supply and demand of properties will also fluctuate depending on other circumstances, including:

-• How well the economy is doing – a recession will put people off from selling (and buying too);
+• How well the economy is doing – a recession will put people off selling (and buying too)

 Selling a terraced house or a flat